 WordPress.org is the website of the popular open-source WP solution that can be installed on any server.
 You can use WordPress.org to download the latest WP version, read the official documentation, and find free themes and plugins.

-Keep in mind that although WordPress.org is owned by a for-profit company, it only offers free themes and plugins.
-These downloads can be useful for elementary websites, but you will usually want to use a premium theme to make your website look its best and to get the full range of functionality you require.
+Keep in mind that although a for-profit company owns WordPress.org, it only offers free themes and plugins.
+These downloads can be useful for elementary websites, but you will usually want to use a premium theme to make your website look its best and get the full range of functionality you require.

 WordPress.com is a commercial website created by the company behind WP.
 WordPress.com is primarily known for offering a premium hosting solution that is promoted extensively in the WP dashboard.

 Although WordPress.com is easy to find, most of its offerings are not very competitive.
 For instance, ThemeForest offers a much more comprehensive range of WP themes than WordPress.com.
 The hosting plans WordPress.com offers are very expensive relative to other available solutions, and even its domains cost more than 50 percent more than what leading registrars charge.